jessi994/Readme-generator/utils/README.md

   To install necessary dependencies, run the following command:

   ~~~
-  a
+  npm i
   ~~~

   ## Usage
-  sd

   ## License
   MIT

   ## Contributing
-  f

   ## Tests
   ~~~
-  s
+  npm test
   ~~~

   ## Questions

  If you have any questions about this project, please feel free to reach out to me at [](mailto:).
- You can find out more about my work at [jessi994](https://github.com/jessi994).
+ You can find out more about my work at [rae](https://github.com/rae).